stackpress/lib/docs/Routing.md

 A new Request instance.

-#### Creating Response Objects
+### 3.6.
+Creating Response Objects

-The following example shows how to create response objects.
+The following example shows how to create response objects with predefined headers and data.

 ```typescript
 const res = router.response({